 21. Table 4 below confirms that the Council's gross debt does not exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for the current year and the following financial years.
 This allows some flexibility for limited early borrowing for future years and ensures that borrowing is not undertaken for revenue purposes.
-The gross debt for 2021-22 is the actual debts plus other long-term liabilities (PFI and finance lease).
+The gross debt for 2022-23 is the actual debts plus other long-term liabilities (PFI and finance lease).

-Table 4 Borrowing compared to the CFR (Prudential Indicator 3)
+Table 4 Gross Debts to CFR (Prudential Indicator 3)